 A fish’s olfactory system is quite fascinating and allows us to get a better understanding of how they can smell things underwater.

 So, what does a fish’s olfactory system consist of?
 For most fish, the olfactory system consists of the fish’s anterior and posterior nares, nasal cavities, and olfactory organs.
-The nares are the external part of a fish’s olfactory system, and it leads to internal structures like the receptor cells lined on the fish’s epithelium and the olfactory bulb by their forebrain.
+The nares are the external part of a fish’s olfactory system, and it lead to internal structures like the receptor cells lined on the fish’s epithelium and the olfactory bulb by their forebrain.

 A fish’s olfactory epithelium is covered with lamellae and various sensory cells containing odor receptors.
 Due to the lamellae’s rose-like structure, the epithelium with its lamellae is typically referred to as an olfactory rosette in fish.
 The olfactory bulb in the fish’s brain is what detects the chemical cues after they pass by the nasal cavity’s sensory cells.